Analysis: Biden's US$1.9 trillion rescue package offers bridge for hard-hit economy

 The incoming Democratic administration's proposed package provides targeted aid that economists say delivers the most effective economic boost, including an increase to the current extra weekly benefit to the unemployed, to US$400 from US$300.

-It would also direct US$170 billion toward reopening schools, the closure of which in many parts of the country has forced millions of workers, particularly women, to leave their jobs.
+It would also direct US$170 billion towards reopening schools, the closure of which in many parts of the country has forced millions of workers, particularly women, to leave their jobs.

 And it would put an extra US$1,400 into the hands of most Americans - money that can be spent on rent or food for those who need it, or saved for a splurge on travel or dining out later in the year once wider vaccine distribution allows everyday life to get back closer to normal.